aws/aws-sam-cli/docs/usage.rst

 Run automated tests for your Lambda functions locally
 -----------------------------------------------------
-You can use the ``sam local invoke`` command to manually test your code by running Lambda function locally.
+You can use the ``sam local invoke`` command to manually test your code by running Lambda functions locally.
 With SAM CLI, you can easily author automated integration tests by first running tests against local Lambda functions before deploying to the cloud.
 The ``sam local start-lambda`` command starts a local